 25. Bernese Mountain Dog

-This dog is an excellent stand in for a stuffed animal and will cuddle with you all day despite his large size.
+This dog is an excellent stand-in for a stuffed animal and will cuddle with you all day despite its large size.

 26. St. Bernard

 They need to be socialized and trained early to prevent disobedience that can be dangerous.

 27. Pembroke Welsh Corgi

 Corgis get along with other animals, especially cats.
-The only exercise these guys need is a couple of short walks a day but they require an appropriate Corgi dog food diet.
+The only exercise these guys need is a couple of short walks a day, but they require an appropriate Corgi dog food diet.

 28. Miniature Pinscher